aik099/PhpStormProtocol/README.md

 Installing on Mac
 =================
+Please follow instructions from the [this page](LinCastor.md) if the `PhpStorm Protocol.app` won't work as expected on you OS X version.

 1. clone this repository
 2. go to cloned folder
 2. copy folder ```PhpStorm Protocol.app``` to ```/Applications/``` folder